AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

     * Directly support subsystems

-       - Extensions all have the same ancestor "root" name
+       - Extensions all have the same ancestor *root* name

  .. container:: column